jessfraz/blog/content/post/the-life-of-a-github-action.md

 Okay so since this post is called "The Life of an Action" let's start on wtf actually happens.
 All actions get triggered on a GitHub event.
 For the list of events supported [see here](https://developer.github.com/actions/creating-workflows/workflow-configuration-options/#events-supported-in-workflow-files).

 Above we chose the `pull_request` event.
-This is triggered Triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, edited, closed, reopened, synchronized, a pull request review is requested, or a review request is removed.
+This is triggered when a pull request is assigned, unassigned, labeled, unlabeled, opened, edited, closed, reopened, synchronized, a pull request review is requested, or a review request is removed.

-Okay so the case of moving forward let's assume we triggered this event.
+Okay let's assume we triggered this event.

 ### "Something" happened on a pull request....

-Okay so now, GitHub is like "oh holy shit, something happened on a pull request, let me fire all ze missiles of things that happen on a pull request."
+Now, GitHub is like "oh holy shit, something happened on a pull request, let me fire all ze missiles of things that happen on a pull request."

 Going back to our Workflow file above, GitHub says "I am going to run the workflow 'on pull request merge, delete the branch'".

 What does this resolve?
 Oh it's "branch cleanup".
-Let me order all the steps branch cleanup requires (in this case none) and run them in order/parallel so we end on "branch cleanup."
+Let me order all the Actions branch cleanup requires (in this case none) and run them in order/parallel so we end on "branch cleanup."

 ## The Action

-So at this point GitHub is like 'yo you guys, I need to run the "branch cleanup" Action. let me get what it's using.'
+At this point GitHub is like 'yo you guys, I need to run the "branch cleanup" Action. let me get what it is using.'

 This takes us back to the `uses` section of our file.
 We are pointing to a repository: `jessfraz/branch-cleanup-action@master`.